-A user’s emotions can become highly unpredictable.
-Mood swings are common; the user may be euphoric and elated and quickly become irritated and restless.
-These irregular, uncontrolled emotions are difficult to cope with and will interfere with the individual’s relationships and overall sense of happiness.
+If you are dependent on oxycodone, your emotions can become highly unpredictable.
+Mood swings are common; one minute, you may feel calm or elated and then quickly become irritated, angry, or restless.
+These irregular, uncontrolled emotions are difficult to cope with and will interfere with your relationships and overall sense of happiness.

 How Oxycodone Use Can Affect Your Loved One’s Emotions

-When an individual is caught up in oxycodone abuse or addiction, they tend to become consumed by their desire to use and often neglect the feelings of others, even those closest to them.
-While under the drug’s influence, the user may be so affected that his behavior changes drastically.
+Once a person is caught up in oxycodone abuse or addiction, opioid use becomes the primary focus of his or her everyday life.
+Your loved one may become very distracted and neglect the feelings of everyone around.
+While under the drug’s influence, your loved one may be so affected that his behavior changes drastically.
 He may disrespect friends, family, coworkers, or even strangers.
-The user may say or do things while using, that he would be ashamed to speak of sober.
+He may say or do things while using that he would be ashamed to even talk about once sober.

-Inappropriate, false, or hurtful words and behavior can take place and loved ones may begin to turn away from the relationship.
-Loved ones may feel emotionally neglected or even abused by an individual involved with heavy oxycodone use.
-Friends and family may become greatly worried, concerned, and scared for the health and safety of the user.
-These issues can develop into serious anxiety, depression, or other emotional problems.
+Inappropriate, false, or hurtful words and behavior can take place and you may begin to turn away from the relationship.
+You and your family may feel emotionally neglected or even abused by your loved one.
+Friends and family may become greatly worried, concerned, and scared for the health and safety of the oxycodone user.
+These issues can develop into serious anxiety, depression, or shame.

-We understand the immense pain and destruction that can result from a battle with drug use, but you can overcome these struggles and find happiness in recovery.
-Call today to learn how.
+We understand the immense pain and destruction that can result from a battle with substance use, but you can overcome these struggles and find happiness in recovery.
+Call 855-317-8377 today to learn how.